 - Memory loss

-Have you ever noticed that after eating a food, you became bloated and then suddenly you’re irritable, depressed, or so foggy-minded you want a nap?
-This is an example of how a substance introduced to your gut can immediately affect your brain chemistry.
+Have you ever become bloated after eating a certain food, and then noticed you’re also suddenly irritable, depressed, or brain fogged?
+This is an example of how your gut can affect brain chemistry.

 I write more about the vagus nerve and the gut-brain axis in my brain book.